PapaPops/neural-network-and-handwritten-digit-classifier/README.md

 The data of mnist the network can also be found above and can be used at will in the mnist_neural_network_final.nn file.

+The picture-getter.py file was used in order to get data in regards to the images used for the training.

 # notes
 The binary only works on linux, in order to test for other systems this needs to be recompiled.

+In order to make picture-getter.py work you need to download PIL.
+Use the command pip3 install pillow.

 # xor solved
 ![xor solved](https://github.com/david-cons/neural-network-and-handwritten-digit-classifier/blob/master/xor_solved.png)